themesberg/flowbite/content/forms/number-input.md

                   Function
               </td>
               <td class="px-6 py-4">
-                  Set a callback function when the item has been expanded.
+                  Set a callback function when the item has been decremented.
               </td>
           </tr>
       </tbody>